TZer0/tzer0.github.io/warframe.md

 This document contains useful knowledge for playing Warframe.

 ## Useful Websites/Links
+[Official wiki](https://wiki.warframe.com/) - Do not use the Fandom wiki.

 [Warframe.market](https://warframe.market/) - Trading

 [Ducanator](https://warframe.market/tools/ducats) - Helps you figure out what to trade away for ducats